Azure/tech-connect-migration-lab/MySQL/docs/tech-connect-main-doc.md

-#LAB301: Hands on Session on Top Migration Utilities for Migrating to Azure Managed Databases
+@lab.Title

+Welcome to the hands on lab for database migrations to Azure using the top migration utilities available.
+There are 4 different labs you can can try.